WilliamZhang20/Temp-Aware-Mug/README.md

 The design files include the design document, the circuit diagrams, the 3D model of the stand, and a changelog.
 Another changelog is in the `dev` branch.

-To view a demonstration of a successful implementation, see the folder called 'Demo Videos' (coming soon).
+To view a demonstration of a successful implementation, see the folder called 'Demo Videos'.
+Apologies for the poor filming quality and display resolution.